arnaud-sintes/Cinematographer-mode/readme.md

 >
 > In both cases, *Magic Lantern* will lose its internal relative focus step reference and focus sequencing will be fucked up.

+👉 Note the [***ZOOM***] button will be our best friend here, allowing us to temporarily get a magnified vision of the scene that is precise enough to visually ensure our focus is perfectly positioned.

 ### 4.2.
 Edit mode

 Each time we're switching to ***EDIT*** *focus sequence mode*, the focus sequence itself is **reset** and the camera display overlay will look like this: